 "Supporting local research to improve everybody's lives"

-Some 35 years ago, in 1977, recognising the need for funds to support the research aspirations of the the relatively new School of Medicine at the University of Southampton, Professor (later Sir) Donald Acheson, along with Lord Northbrook and others, founded the Southampton and Wessex Medical School Trust: a registered charity with the objects of raising funds to support medical research, education and practice.
+Nearly 40 years ago, in 1977, recognising the need for funds to support the research aspirations of the the relatively new School of Medicine at the University of Southampton, Professor (later Sir) Donald Acheson, along with Lord Northbrook and others, founded the Southampton and Wessex Medical School Trust: a registered charity with the objects of raising funds to support medical research, education and practice.

 Unlike other long-established medical schools such as Oxford, Cambridge and London, the School of Medicine - which had been established just four years earlier in 1972 - had no 'pot of gold' built up over many years from historic endowments or donations received from grateful former students and from which bursaries and grants could be awarded.